joelgomezok/Final-project-Leniolabs-bootcamp/README.md

 Clicking on a card displays a list of its comics.

 ## Functions to be implemented
-Not implemented due to lack of time / experience in technologies Character searches by URL
+Not implemented due to lack of time / experience in technologies.
+Does not show errors or loading.
 The search must have the ability to search by comic directly.
 The search should be able to be saved to a favorites list.
 The Unit Testing

 ## Demo
 https://marvel-project-leniolabs.vercel.app/